 During this final stage of your pregnancy, your baby is continuing to grow.
 By the end of your pregnancy you should have gained about 12 to 14 kilograms.
 About 3.5 kgs of that weight should be the baby.
 Even before your baby is born it will be able to open and close its eyes and might even suck its thumb.

-As the birth of your baby gets closer, you and Dr. Gino Pecoraro will discuss what kind of delivery you will have.
+As the birth of your baby gets closer, you and A/Prof. Gino Pecoraro will discuss what kind of delivery you will have.
 Some women need to have a caesarean section (c-section), in which a surgical incision is made to remove the baby.
 If you are able to plan on a non-surgical vaginal birth, you may want to have your baby naturally, without medications, and you may want to take a childbirth class.
 Something else to consider now is if you plan to breastfeed or bottle-feed your new baby.
-Breastfeeding is best for your baby, so make sure to discuss it with Dr. Gino Pecoraro.
+Breastfeeding is best for your baby, so make sure to discuss it with A/Prof. Gino Pecoraro.